-Students for degrees in Education from the Judith Herb College of Education must complete a minimum of 128 undergraduate credit hours of course work.
+Students from the Judith Herb College of Education must complete a minimum of 128 undergraduate credit hours of course work for degrees in Education with licensure.
 Students completing degree programs in teacher education must attain a minimum overall higher education GPA of 2.7, as well as maintain the same average in their teaching major and professional education courses prior to enrolling in internship/student teaching.
 The cumulative average includes all grades for credits earned, plus grades of IN and F and those acquired in repeated courses at The University of Toledo and at other institutions that the student attended.
+Degrees in Education without license require a minimum of 120 undergraduate credit hours of course work.
 Students may qualify for a second bachelor's degree in the College by completing a minimum of 32 credit hours of additional residence course work and by satisfying the applicable bachelor's degree requirements and state requirements.